Convert Kiloelectron-volt to Electron-volt (keV to eV)

 • Select the Kiloelectron-volt Value: Start by determining the kiloelectron-volt (keV) value you want to convert into electron-volt (eV).
 This is your starting point.

-• Multiply by the Conversion Factor: To convert kiloelectron-volt to electron-volt, multiply the selected keV value by 1000.
-This factor is essential for accurately converting from a larger unit (keV) to a much smaller unit (eV).
+• Multiply by the Conversion Factor: To calculate kiloelectron-volt to equivalent electron-volt amount, multiply the selected keV value by 1000.

 • Illustration of Multiplication: